1.180 nationalities live in Amsterdam and 190 in The Netherlands

 10. Most of Amsterdam area in under the sea level

-Some parts of the town are 2 meters above the sea level, some are 4 meters under sea level and the lowest point of this city is 6,7 meter below sea level.
+Some parts of the town are 2 meters above sea level, some are 4 meters under sea level and the lowest point of this city is 6,7 meters below sea level.

-Dutch government plan already their future because of rising sea level.
+Dutch government plans already their future because of rising sea levels.